What is hepatitis C virus infection?

 All blood products and donors in Canada are now screened for HCV.
 The risk of infection from a blood transfusion or blood products is now very low, estimated at less than 1 in 500,000 units of blood donated.

-There is a risk of getting HCV infection in countries where the blood supply is not tested or when medical equipment contaminated with the virus is used.
+There is a risk of getting HCV infection in countries where unsafe medical equipment is used, or in countries where blood is not screened for the virus.

 How can I tell if I have hepatitis C virus infection?

-After HCV infects your body, antibodies to the virus appear in your blood and these can be detected by a blood test.
-A positive antibody test means that you have been infected with the virus at some point in time.
-Another blood test will then be done to determine if you are still infected with the virus.
+After you are exposed to HCV, antibodies to the virus appear in your blood, which can be detected by a blood test.
+A positive antibody test means that you have been exposed to the virus at some point in time.
+Another blood test will then be done to determine if you are still living with the virus and are infectious to others.

 How is the hepatitis C virus spread?

-HCV infection is usually spread by blood-to-blood contact with infected blood.
-Infection can occur through the following:
+HCV infection is usually spread by blood-to-blood contact with blood containing the virus.
+Transmission may occur through the following:

-- Illegal drug use including sharing drug snorting, smoking or injection equipment, such as needles and syringes, straws and pipes.
+- Sharing equipment for drug snorting, smoking or injection, such as needles and syringes, straws and pipes, with someone living with HCV.

-- An accidental poke with a needle or syringe used by someone with HCV infection.
+- An accidental poke with a needle or syringe used by someone living with hepatitis C.

 - From a mother to her baby before or during birth (about 5 per cent of the time).

-- Skin-piercing events such as tattoos, body piercing, acupuncture or electrolysis, if the equipment is not properly sterilized.
+- Skin-piercing events such as tattoos, body piercing, acupuncture or electrolysis, if the equipment is contaminated with the virus.

 Other, less common ways HCV is spread is through: